Xavier de Rosnay

-Xavier Dulong de Rosnay (/fr/; born 2 July 1982) is a French electronic musician and one half of the duo Justice with Gaspard Augé.
+Xavier Dulong de Rosnay (/fr/; born 2 July 1982) is a French electronic musician and producer who is one half of the duo Justice with Gaspard Augé.

 Biography

-Xavier Dulong de Rosnay was born in 1982, hailing from Seine-et-Marne, although he grew up in Paris "on a diet of 1970s prog-rock and 1980s funk".
+Xavier Dulong de Rosnay was born on 2 July 1982 in Ozoir-la-Ferrière, Seine-et-Marne.
+He is said to have grown up in Paris "on a diet of 1970s prog-rock and 1980s funk".
 The son of a Vietnamese-born dentist and a human resources director of a Parisian hospital, he studied graphic design at the École Estienne in Paris, where he also met Thibaut Berland (later known as Breakbot).
 Berland would later cite de Rosnay for his breakthrough into music.

 By 2002, while he was finishing up his studies, he stayed at an apartment at the Boulevard Barbès with fellow graphic designers Gaspard "Gaspirator" Augé (whom he had met at a party) and Bertrand "So Me" de Langeron.
 With Augé, he formed the electronic duo Justice, together producing their breakout hit "We Are Your Friends" for a remix competition in 2003.
 The remix resulted in the group being signed to Ed Banger (who released it) and became a hit in clubs and on the Internet.
 In 2005, de Rosnay contributed to the bootlegged album Bootleggers with Respect Vol II, alongside Soulwax, DJ Mehdi and Feadz, all under pseudonyms.
+In order to produce their debut album Cross (2007), Justice was initially based in de Rosnay's bedroom, but subsequently moved to his basement, which he described as a "cave with a computer in it."